-Most species of Short-Tailed Ichneumon Wasps are brown or reddish-brown.
-Their abdomens are not as extended as other Ichneumon Wasps, but females still have ovipositors, though they are also greatly reduced in size.
-Long wispy antennae and legs are a paler brown color.
-Like moths, they are attracted to lights and are common visitors by homes and businesses near fields or forests.
+Most species of Short-tailed Ichneumon Wasps are brown or reddish-brown.
+Their abdomens are not as extended as other Ichneumon Wasps, but females still have ovipositors, albeit shorter, less dramatic ones.
+Long wispy antennae and legs are a pale brown color.
+Like moths, Short-tailed Ichneumons are attracted to lights and are common visitors around homes and businesses situated near fields or forests.

-Almost all the larvae for Short-Tailed Ichneumon Wasps are parasites to caterpillars.
+Almost all the larvae for Short-tailed Ichneumon Wasps are parasites to caterpillars.
 Females likely attach a fertilized egg to a caterpillar with the aid of the ovipositor.
 A larva enters the caterpillar's body after hatching, and consumes it from the inside.
 The caterpillar dies in the process, but the wasp larva remains in the corpse to pupate.
-It emerges from the host as a winged adult.
+It emerges from the carcass as a winged adult.

 Scientific Name: Ophion spp.

 Size (Adult; Length): 10mm to 19mm (0.39in to 0.74in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.